-Tigerville, SC (November 4, 2019) The College of Business & Entrepreneurship (COBE) celebrated in October with their Spring 2019 semester dean’s list undergraduate students and faculty.
+Tigerville, SC (November 4, 2019) The College of Business & Entrepreneurship (COBE) celebrated their Spring 2019 semester dean’s list undergraduate students with faculty in October.

 “An event like this allows us to build community in the College of Business & Entrepreneurship.
 It is a time outside of regular classes when our faculty and staff can fellowship with our students who made the dean’s list and celebrate their success,” said COBE Dean Dr. John Duncan.
 “We also wanted to give our dean’s list students something to recognize their accomplishments.
 For the first event, we chose to give College of Business & Entrepreneurship t-shirts.”

 Duncan says through the dean’s list receptions, they want to give honor to students who are doing well [Give honor to whom honor is due - Romans 13:7]; Rejoice with the students who are doing well academically [Rejoice with those who rejoice -Romans 15:15]; and encourage good students to continue to do well [Spur one another on to love and good deeds, encouraging one another - Hebrews 10: 24-25.]

 He says one of the best practices that he’s seen in Christ-centered businesses is the use of a ministry plan, also called a care plan.

 “A business with a ministry plan will set aside profits to use to minister to or care for their employees, their customers, their suppliers, and the community,” Duncan says.